qlyoung/frr/doc/user/installation.rst

    the Linux kernel and *zebra* (:ref:`kernel-interface`).

 :makevar:`CONFIG_RTNETLINK`
    This makes it possible to receive Netlink routing messages.
 If you specify this option, *zebra* can detect routing information updates directly from the kernel (:ref:`kernel-interface`).

 :makevar:`CONFIG_IP_MULTICAST`
-   This option enables IP multicast and should be specified when you use *ripd* (:ref:`rip`) or *ospfd* (:ref:`ospfv2`) because these protocols use multicast.
+   This option enables IP multicast and should be specified when you use :ref:`rip` or :ref:`ospfv2` because these protocols use multicast.

 Linux sysctl settings and kernel modules
 ````````````````````````````````````````